 This fact sheet was supported by the Richard W. Goldman Family Foundation and the Carnegie Corporation of New York.
-The authors are grateful to their Migration Policy Institute (MPI) colleagues Jeanne Batalova for her analysis of the American Community Survey data included in this fact sheet; Jazmin Flores Peña and Ivana Tú Nhi Giang for their research assistance; and Lauren Shaw for her expert editing.
-They also thank Fayre Makeig and Liz Heimann for their editorial and production support.
+The authors are grateful to their Migration Policy Institute (MPI) colleagues Jeanne Batalova for her analysis of the American Community Survey data included in this fact sheet; Jazmin Flores Peña, Corrie Macleod, and Ivana Tú Nhi Giang for their research assistance; and Lauren Shaw and Yoseph Hamid for their expert editing and production support.
+They also thank Fayre Makeig for her editorial support.